themmyloluwaa/100DaysOfGrowth/readme.md

 - I also continued reading the touch of class book on data structures and I was able to complete my learning on Array.
 The custom array class i created works well and it has other features such as sorting, reversing etc. These custom methods were implemented by me and it was really a great way to learn how to solve some problems and how the array data structure works under the hood.

 - I continued reading the CSD book and started chapter 3 on algorithmic strategies.
 I learnt about iteration today and i implemented a sorting algorithm to merge two sorted list together in linear time.

+### Day 5

+- I started my day with AWS where I learnt how to create instances, setup autoscaling groups based on resource metrics and also started the load balancer aspect.
+I learnt how to startup an EC2 instance and connect to it.
+I also learnt about giving services roles to access other AWS services

+- I continued my DSA learnings by watching CS dojo's short videos on DSA.
+About 3 of them.
+I continued my learning on arrays by solving two leetcode challenges, one hard and one simple.
+I had previously solved these challenges using Javascript but I rewrote them in python and I saw massive improvement in how I approached the problems.

+- Lastly I learnt about linux permissions, users, and how to add user, remove user, modify permission of files etc. I would be refreshing my learnings on this for **day 6** as these are really new concepts.